-First a little background is needed for those not in this industry.
+First, a little background is needed for those not in this industry.
 14CFR (Code of Federal Regulations) specifies the airworthiness regulations applicable to transport category aircraft.
 14CFR/CS 25.1309 is the subchapter of 14 CFR/CS describing the rules applicable to equipment, systems, and installations for the FAA (Federal Aviation Administration) and EASA (European Aviation Safety Agency).
 The FAA/EASA does not require specific practices for certification but issues advisory circulars that recognize acceptable means for developing and certifying an aircraft.
 One advisory circular, AC20-174, recognizes SAE Aerospace Recommended Practice (ARP) 4754A as an acceptable means for establishing a development assurance process.
 ARP 4754A documents a process that can be used throughout the requirements development cycle (top half of Figure 1.1).
 SAE ARP 4761, describing a safety assessment process, is a supporting part of the larger development process described by ARP 4754A.
+Both ARP 4754 and 4761 are identified as acceptable means of establishing an assurance process in the Draft AC 25.1309 (ARSENAL).
 Equivalent and harmonized European regulations and guidance are provided by EASA.